 In addition to cartooning I paint watercolors and draw scientific illustrations.
 My series titled UnNatural History is a combination of all three.
 Someday they will be part of a book that's a whimsical look at my life as a naturalist.

 I'm an award winning naturalist.
 Want a few laughs & learn about the local flora, fauna & history on your next visit to the central Oregon coast.
 Rent me.

 Got comments and/or suggestions about this web page design?
 Contact me.
 I, a techno moron, designed it on an ancient, but much-loved circa 1997 Performa Macintosh.

 Reproduction via all means and all use is strictly prohibited without written permission of the artist.

 copyright by T. McCracken

-This is a comedy routine about mushrooms that I gave at a dinner during the Yachats Mushroom Festival.
+This is the transcript from a comedy routine about mushrooms that I gave at a dinner during the Yachats Mushroom Festival in 2007.
 Money raised from the dinner went to the local library.
 If you have an obscure topic that you want a comedy routine done on, let me know.